CSE Login Servers

 By default, SSH clients only support text-mode programs; anything that needs to open its own window on your desktop (such as Gedit) will not work.

-However, there is a way to enable this.
-Depending on your operating system, this may take a little setting up.
+However, there is a way to enable this - depending on your operating system, it may take a little setting up.

 To run graphical programs on Windows, you will need to download an X server - we recommend XMing.

 Once you've installed XMing, you will need to configure PuTTY to use it:

 - In the Settings screen, go to Connection -> SSH -> X11, and tick the box labelled 'Enable X11 forwarding'.

 - Then return to the 'Session' tab and click 'Save' to save this as the default.

 - Now connect to CSE, and you should be able to run programs such as Gedit remotely.

 You will need to install the XQuartz X server.